 2019, the year I almost skipped my mammogram

-December of 2019 I went to my GYN for my yearly exam and mammogram.
-I almost didn’t go that year thinking “why am I doing this every year when everything is fine.”
-She felt a “thickening” in my right breast so ordered a diagnostic mammogram and ultrasound.
+In December 2019, I went to my GYN for my yearly exam and mammogram.
+I almost didn’t go that year thinking, “why am I doing this every year when everything is fine.”
+She felt a “thickening” in my right breast, so ordered a diagnostic mammogram and ultrasound.
 The biopsy showed invasive lobular cancer.
-When I got the call I thought she said globular cancer so I looked it up.
+When I got the call, I thought she said globular cancer, so I looked it up.
 I read somewhere that lobular cancer is the second most common breast cancer that nobody has ever heard of.
 A genetic test showed I have a CHECK2 variant which predisposes me to breast cancer.

 A rapid progression

 So the next phase of breast cancer began.
 The lumpectomy showed I was Stage 1c, grade 3.
 No lymph nodes involved.
 My lobular was pleomorphic with signet ring cells, ER+, PR-, Her2-.
 My Oncotype was 30 so that indicated I needed chemo.
 Despite the emergence of Covid, I breezed through the chemo and radiation.
 Started on Arimidex, my hair grew back and with a minimum of side effects moved on with life.